meeshkan/properties-driven-development-tutorial/ARTICLE.md

 ### Intro alternative 2

-Properties-driven development means the application of property-based testing in the context of test-driven development.
-While coding, you constantly write tests to ensure your code is easily testable and usable.
-Instead of relying on hard-coded inputs and outputs in your tests, you spend time writing _generators of test cases_.
-From generators, you derive _properties_ that should hold for your code.
+Properties-driven development is the application of [property-based testing](https://dev.to/meeshkan/from-1-to-10-000-test-cases-in-under-an-hour-a-beginner-s-guide-to-property-based-testing-1jf8?utm_campaign=Software%2BTesting%2BWeekly&utm_source=Software_Testing_Weekly_14) in the context of test-driven development.
+While coding, we constantly write tests to ensure our code is easily testable and usable.
+Instead of relying on hard-coded inputs and outputs in our tests, we instead write _generators of test cases_ and ensure given _properties_ hold for our code.

-Thinking in terms of properties forces you to be very explicit about what your code is and is not expected to handle.
-You're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can immensely help in understanding the problem you're trying to solve before diving into coding.
+Thinking in terms of properties forces us to be very explicit about what our code can and cannot do.
+We're effectively adopting a [design by contract](https://en.wikipedia.org/wiki/Design_by_contract) approach, which can immensely help in understanding the problem we're trying to solve before diving into coding.

 In this article, we'll learn what properties-driven development looks like.
 We also apply the principles to develop a module for a sorted dictionary.